 With Loire’s famous cycling paths and the steady stream of green signs and tiny villages to direct you, it was hard to get lost.
 But should I have taken a wrong turn, the local representative was only a phone call away and the hotel eagerly awaiting my arrival by a certain time, so that I could dine and dabble in Loire’s many gastronomic delights on the menu that evening.
 For me, the indulgence of fresh produce from the giant gardens of the valley was both a reward and a perfect excuse to refuel for the next day ahead.

-This post was brought to you as a result of #30ActiveDays blog trip, created and managed by Captivate in partnership with Headwater Holidays.
+This post was brought to you as a result of #30ActiveDays trip, in partnership with Headwater Holidays.
 Borders of Adventure maintains full editorial control of the content published on this site and I wouldn’t lie to you, despite looking so fresh in my pictures and video.
 Let’s face it, I’m a cycle geek at heart, even if 100 kilometres made me a sweaty mess sometimes.